AnyaTyu/atom-bem-create/README.md

 ## How to use

-To create an entity for a string or BEMJSON press `shift-cmd-C`.
+To create an entity for a string or BEMJSON press `shift-cmd-C` or at context menu

 For example, `b1__elem1` or `{ block: 'b1', elem: 'e1' }` will create following folders and files
 ```